Jawahar Kala Kendra

 The Jawahar Kala Kendra (JKK) is a multi-arts center located in the city of Jaipur, India.
 It was built by the Government of Rajasthan to preserve Rajasthani arts and crafts.
-The center has eight blocks housing museums, an amphitheater, a closed auditorium, a library, art display rooms, a cafeteria, a small hostel, and an art studio.
+The center has eight blocks housing museums, an amphitheater, an auditorium, a library, art display rooms, a cafeteria, a small hostel, and an art studio.
 It also houses two permanent art galleries and three others, and it hosts its yearly theatre festival.

 Architecture

 Vastu shastra-inspired plan adapted and evolved by modern architect Charles Correa in the design of Jawahar Kala Kendra, Jaipur, Rajasthan.

 Jawahar Kala Kendra was built to resemble a red fort, with no windows on its facade.
 The design was prepared by the architect Charles Correa in 1986 and the building was ready in 1992.
 The plan is inspired by the original city plan of Jaipur, consisting of nine squares with a central square left open.
 The Jawahar Kala Kendra adapts and applies concepts from ancient architectural principles called the Vastu Vidya.

 The architecture of Jawahar Kala Kendra follows the Indian classical principle Vastu Purush Mandala.
 In this style, the plan of the building is conceived as a model of the Cosmos.
-The specific Mandala invoked in Jawahar Kala Kendra is the Navagraha.
+The specific mandala invoked in Jawahar Kala Kendra is the Navagraha.
 The plan consists of nine squares, each representing a planet, including two imaginary ones, Rahu and Ketu.

 The centre is an analogue of the original city plan of Jaipur, drawn up by Maharaja Jai Singh II, a scholar, mathematician, and astronomer, in the mid-17th century.
 His city plan, guided by the Shilpa Shastras, was based on the ancient Vedic mandala.
 Due to the presence of a hill, one of the squares was transposed to the east, and two squares were amalgamated to house the palace.
 Maharaja Jai Singh had one of the squares moved due to the presence of a hill in his design of the Jaipur city plan.
 Correa invoked the original mandala while innovatively using one square as the main entrance.

 Correa's plan for the Kendra directly invokes the original navagraha or nine house mandala.
 One of the squares is pivoted to recall the original city plan and create the entrance.
 The plan of Jaipur city is based on the nine square Yantra in which one square is displaced, and two central squares are combined.
 The squares are defined by an 8-meter-high wall, symbolizing the fortification wall along the old city of Jaipur.